begolu2/postgresql-9.5-script-centos-7x64/README.md

 - Once completed, it will display the new passwords for pgadmin, root, postgres, and ssl as well as write them to an auth.txt file.

-- This script does NOT install IP tables.
-For IP Tables, please use the CentOS 6 script  (https://github.com/brainfurnace/postgresql-9.5-script-centos-6x64) or install your own FirewallD or IPTables.
+- This script install IP tables.
+If you want to use firwalld, comment the appropriate lines as noted.IPTables.

-Example:
+Example Output at End of Script:

 Passwords saved in /root/auth.txt